 The Bottom Line

-Which tax bracket you fall into (and how much tax you ultimately pay) depends on your income.
+Which tax bracket you fall into (and how much tax you ultimately pay) depends on your income and tax situation.
 The more you earn, the higher your tax brackets will go.
 Obviously, that means you’ll pay more tax too.
 Understanding which tax bracket you fall into (and how marginal tax rates will impact you financially) is important to achieving your long-term money goals.

 Keep in mind that there are ways to lower your tax liability through credits and deductions.
 If you don’t have much experience with these things, consult a tax professional.
 They will advise you which expenses you might be able to write off as deductions or which credits you are eligible to claim.
 Let’s face the facts here: it sucks paying taxes, but it’s also a fact of life.
 Make sure you take the proper time to understand the latest tax brackets, how they impact you, and what steps you can take to only pay the minimum amount of taxes required of you.
 Planning ahead is the only way to stay ahead of the Taxman.